BINANCECONTRACT/Create-Honeypot-Token/README.md

 **Step By Step Guide "How to Create Honeypot Token"**

 Create your own honeypot token using our step to step guide.
-We are a team of crypto developers engaged in research in this area
+We are a team of developers engaged in research in this area

 Only for research and testing, don’t try to missuse using this method.